 Scroll down to see details of all the fantastic workshops on our festival weekend, 14th-16th July.
 Three, four or five workshops to choose at each session on Saturday and Sunday.
 Seven workshops in all.
 Eight if you include the half hour Word Cricket session for the whole assembly with Vanessa Gebbie on Saturday morning.
 Also, extra pre-festival workshop on Friday.
-Booking open by the end of January, 2023.
-We sort out which workshops everyone want to attend when booking is closed in June and everyone is likely to get their first or second choice.
+Booking open now We sort out which workshops everyone want to attend when booking is closed in June and everyone is likely to get their first or second choice.

 READY!
 SET!
 WRITE!
 Pre-festival workshop with Kathy Fish Friday 14th July, 2.00 – 5.00 pm